 Cross-Platform App Development

-Performance: Where the Real Differences Lie
+Performance: Where the Gap Actually Exists

-Development Cost and Timeline
+Development Cost and Timeline: The Numbers

 When Native Is Worth the Premium

-• Deep hardware integration.
-Continuous background processing, complex Bluetooth stacks, custom camera pipelines, NFC writing, or Apple Watch / Wear OS companion apps.
+- Deep hardware integration.
+Continuous background processing, complex Bluetooth stacks, custom camera pipelines, NFC writing, Apple Watch or Wear OS companion apps.

 When Cross-Platform Wins

-Flutter vs React Native: The Cross-Platform Choice Within the Choice
+Flutter vs React Native: Choosing Within Cross-Platform

 Flutter